borisdiakur/memoize-fs/README.md

 ## Motivation
 Sometimes you have to persist cached function calls, but you do not want to deal with an extra process (i.e. managing a Redis store).

-Memoization is the best technique to save on memory or CPU cycles when we deal with repeated operations.
+Memoization is a technique which can help save on memory or CPU cycles when dealing with repeated operations.
 For detailed insight see: http://en.wikipedia.org/wiki/Memoization

 ## Features